jmlew/nx-react-nestjs-base/README.md

 Run `npm run graph` to see a diagram of the dependencies of your projects.

-## Updating React, NX, and project dependancies.
+## Updating React, NX, and project dependencies.

 Run `nx migrate latest` then `nx migrate --run-migrations`.
 See [Updating Nx](https://nx.dev/using-nx/updating-nx).